shakivhussain/PhysicsWallah/README.md

 # Physic Wallah 🎓

-Physics Wallah”, is India's Best online learning platform.
+'Physics Wallah', is India's Best online learning platform.
 The most affordable learning platform that cares about you.

 ## Built With 🛠